rtekim/Visualizing-Amazon-Reviews/Proposal.md

 ![Overview](figs/sketch3.jpg)

 Detail view showing the novel in question.
-The various pieces that were shown in the table are shown here, as well as any additional information gleaned from the various reviews.
+The various pieces that were shown in the table are shown here, as well as any additional information gleaned from the various reviews, including a word cloud.

+### Final Visualization

+For the final visualization we are choosing to incorporate the following features from our sketches.
+* Scatterplot view from Sketch 1.
+* Tabular Layout from Sketch 2.
+* The detailed view described in Sketch 3.

+There will be interaction between all three visualizations.
+When a table row on the tabular layout or point on the scatterplot is selected, the detailed view will be populated with the selection.

 ## Must-Have Features